Electric (Robyn song)

 "Electric" is a song by Swedish singer Robyn from her second studio album, My Truth (1999).
-It was released as the album's lead single on 29 April 1999 by BMG Sweden.
+It was released as the album's lead single on 12 April 1999 by BMG Sweden.
 Robyn wrote the track in collaboration with its producers Ulf Lindström and Johan Ekhé.
 The single artwork features the singer wearing a feather headpiece designed by Sebastian Wahl.
 Musically, "Electric" is an electronic funk song, and the lyrics address unexpected life events that make one feel alive.

 "Electric" was hailed by music critics as a highlight on My Truth.
 It achieved commercial success in Sweden, with a peak position of number six on the Hitlistan chart and a gold certification by the Swedish Recording Industry Association (GLF).
 Though it was initially planned to be serviced internationally, "Electric" and its parent album were not released outside of Sweden due to a dispute between Robyn and her overseas label RCA Records.

 Background and composition

 "Electric" was written by Robyn, Ulf Lindström and Johan Ekhé.
 Lindström and Ekhé recorded Robyn's vocals and produced the track at Lifeline Studios in Stockholm, Sweden.
 Lindström and Patrik Berger played the guitar, while all other instruments as well as mixing were handled by Lindström and Ekhé.
 Hernan "Boogie" Donoso served as an assistant engineer and Björn Engelmann mastered the song at Cutting Room Studios in Stockholm.
 "Electric" is an electronic funk song with elements of R&B and reggae music.
-It uses positive and negative energy as metaphors for the close relationship between love and hate.
+The instrumentation features electric spark sound effects and the lyrics use positive and negative energy as metaphors for the close relationship between love and hate.
 In a chat room provided by Swedish tabloid newspaper Aftonbladet, Robyn elaborated on the lyrical matter of the song when asked by a fan; she stated that it is about unexpected events in life, both good and bad, that are "fantastic" and make one feel alive.